jeffreykegler/old_kollos/notes/misc/strand.md

   whose start location is `start-n`, and whose end location is `end.

-- We create a new node, call it `new-node`, of type "Token", where
+- We create a new bocage node, call it `new-node`, of type "Token", where

         new-node = [ sym, v, start, end ]